Quantum geometric tensor determines the pure-state i.i.d. conversion rate in the resource theory of asymmetry for any compact Lie group: Main results

-In the following, we prove Eq.~\eqref{eq:conversion_rate_formula_forall_g} under the assumption that $U$ and $U'$ are (non-projective) unitary representations of a compact Lie group $G$.
+Key ideas for proving Eq.~\eqref{eq:conversion_rate_formula_forall_g}, under the assumption that $U$ and $U'$ are (non-projective) unitary representations of a compact Lie group $G$, are explained in Sec.~\ref{sec:proof_sketch}, while a rigorous proof is provided in Appendices~\ref{app:section_for_converse_part} and \ref{app:section_for_direct_part}.
 The extension of the formula to any projective unitary representations is provided in Appendix~\ref{app:formula_projective_unitary_rep} by using the method in \cite{shitara_iid_2024} that relates the conversion rate for projective unitary representations to (non-projective) unitary representations.